The Code Manager is frequently used to:

 A double click on a code opens the list of linked quotations in the Quotation Reader You can browse through the list of quotations and view them highlighted in the context of its document.
 If there is only one quotation linked to a code, it will immediately be highlighted in the context of its document.

 Single-click: Selects a code.
-If you have written a definition for the selected code, it is displayed in the comment pane in the inspector on the right.
+If you have written a definition for the selected code, it is displayed in the comment pane below the list.
 Once selected, the code can be used for drag & drop coding, or you can add it to a code group via drag & drop.
 Multiple Selection: You can select more than one code at a time by holding down the Ctrl or Shift key.
 This is useful to:

 - delete multiple codes